DakMunro9/Advents_BE/README.md

 # Starting the development server

-After creating the application, you can start the development server by running the following command.
+you can start the development server by running the following command.

 ```
 node ace serve --watch